Bastrop County Complex Fire: Setting and environmental conditions

 The Bastrop County complex occurred within the Lost Pines Forest of Texas, a region characterized by a loblolly pine (Pinus taeda) canopy, a yaupon (Ilex vomitoria) understory, sandy soils, and a mixed topography of flat terrain and rolling hills.
 This area is near the city of Bastrop, Texas, which itself is located about 30 mi southeast of Austin, the state capital of Texas.
 Oak trees, Ashe juniper (Juniperus ashei), shrubs, and grasses also comprise the vegetation of the region.
 The Lost Pines cover a 70 mi2 area and are a disjunct population separated from the Piney Woods by 100 mi (160 km) of agricultural land.
 Historical wildfire behavior in Texas has been strongly influenced by human activities and changes in land use, affecting the makeup and composition of the vegetation impacted by the fire.
 The prevalence of cattle in Bastrop County between the 1860s and mid-1880s may have led to a reduction in fires in and around what is now Bastrop State Park via the grazing of potential fuels.
 However, the harsh winter of 1886–1887 brought an end to open-range grazing by 1890; this may have allowed for an increase in wildfires in subsequent decades.
-Greater utilization of wildfire suppression after the mid-1940s led to an increase in tree density in the region, further augmented by the concurrent planting of additional loblolly pine trees.
+Greater use of wildfire suppression after the mid-1940s led to an increase in tree density in the region, further augmented by the concurrent planting of additional loblolly pine trees.
 The reduction in wildfires after the 1940s – leading to the lowest fire activity since at least 1720 – led to a build-up in vegetation density (and thus potential fuels for a wildfire) to unprecedented levels.
 In the years leading up to the Bastrop County Complex, the only large wildfire in the area was the Wilderness Ridge Fire in 2009, which burned 1,491 acres (603 hectares).
 The vegetation in and around Bastrop State Park indicates that no fire before 2011, dating back to at least 1650, matched the severity of the Bastrop County Complex.

 An extreme drought characterized by an all-time record lack of precipitation and warmth persisted throughout Texas prior to the wildfire.